Geophysical & Geotechnical Survey Update

 - Mayflower Wind has contracted two Fisheries Representatives, Massachusetts Lobstermen’s Association (MLA) and the New Bedford Port Authority (NBPA), to collaborate on initiatives that minimize impacts to fisheries in the project area.

-Fisheries Liaison Onboard
+Fisheries Liaison Officer

 Mayflower Wind is pleased to welcome Joel Southall as the project’s Fisheries Liaison Officer.
 In this role, Joel will serve as the liaison between the fishing community and Mayflower Wind.
 He’ll be listening to mariners and sharing project updates and activity information to strengthen communication and collaboration.

 As social distancing guidelines allow for more in-person interactions, Joel will be a regular presence in the field, including monthly Port Hours in New Bedford, Massachusetts and Narragansett, Rhode Island.
 If you have questions or concerns, please contact Joel at 617-817-4682 or email@example.com.